tdauth/wowr/README.md

 * The number of towers is limited for all players.
 * Hero selection has been moved to the Outland area.
 * Secret chamber at level 40 for special heroes.
+* Chat command '-ping'.
+* Acolytes can build goldmines on Undead housings.
+* Spell books for crafting have no cooldown after crafting items.
+* Citizens can build harbours.
+* Ships and Zeppelins cost food to keep their number limited.
+* Theramore contains a market with killed creeps and dropped items.

 ## Crashes